Eligibility

 How am I matched with my faculty mentor and research project?

-Applicants are encouraged to describe their research interests in their application and statement of interest.
-Those accepted are assigned to faculty* mentors based on many factors, which include the student’s interest, education, research experience background, and more.
+Those accepted are assigned to faculty* mentors based on many factors, including the student’s interest, education, research experience, and more.
+Applicants are encouraged to describe their research interests in their application and personal statement.
 The Institute makes all efforts to pair students with faculty based on their interests, but students should be aware that research projects and faculty availability changes yearly.

 *The Institute for NanoBioTechnology has many research faculty and those who host REU students in their laboratory rotate from year-to-year.
 Faculty that have hosted students in the past include: Claire Hur, Denis Wirtz, Efie Kokkoli, Hai-Quan Mao, Honggang Cui, Jeff Wang, Jochen Mueller, Jordan Green, Jude Phillip, Kalina Hristova, Konstantinos Konstantopoulos, Luo Gu, Peter Searson, Rebecca Schulman, Sangmoo Jeong, Sean Sun, Warren Grayson, Xiaobo Mao, Yun Chen, and more.